silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/06_Themes.md

 *Note:* `[version]` should be replaced with a version constraint if you know it, otherwise leave it blank to pull the latest version compatible with your project.

 [alert]
-As you've added new files to your SilverStripe installation, make sure you clear the SilverStripe cache by appending `?flush=1` to your website URL (e.g http://yoursite.com/?flush=1).
+As you've added new files to your Silverstripe CMS installation, make sure you clear the Silverstripe CMS cache by appending `?flush=1` to your website URL (e.g http://yoursite.com/?flush=1).
 [/alert]

 ### Configuring themes

-After installing the files through either method, update the current theme in SilverStripe.
+After installing the files through either method, update the current theme in Silverstripe CMS.
 This can be done by altering the `SSViewer.themes` setting in a [config.yml](../configuration)

 **app/_config/app.yml**